 The AS level is a qualification in its own right, with examinations traditionally taken after one year of study.
 For some subjects a good GCSE pass is a prerequisite for AS study, but it is not always necessary to have prior knowledge of the subject.
-An AS is equivalent to half an A level qualification and no longer contributes to the final A level grade.
+An AS is equivalent to half an A-level qualification, but in new specifications no longer contributes to the final A-level grade.

-With the notable exception of Mathematics, most A-level specifications are changing.
-From the Summer of 2017, A-level exams will be Linear, i.e. all required papers must be taken in one exam season.
+A-level specifications are changing.
+From the Summer of 2017, many A-level exams will be Linear, i.e. all required papers must be taken in one exam season.
 Typically there will be three papers, totalling around six hours of exams.

 In most subjects, an AS qualification will still be offered.
 Like the A-level, this qualification is Linear and does not contribute any marks to the A-level qualification.